OLSAS – LSAT Requirements

 Additional LSAT Information

-• If your files with LSAC have expired, contact LSAC directly to arrange for the files to be re-activated.
+• An LSAC account is usually active for a 5-year period.
+If your account status is not “currently registered”, contact LSAC directly to arrange for it to be re-activated.

 • It is not necessary to write the LSAT before applying through OLSAS.